Genji Guide “mi o stetemo myo-ri wa stezu.”

 Zarya is Genji's best ally due to her ability to shield him with Projected Barrier and group enemies together for an easy team kill when combining Graviton Surge and Dragonblade.
 Zenyatta is the best support hero for Genji since he can help him secure kills through Orb of Discord and can keep him alive when he is ulting by using Transcendence.
 Lastly, Winston is a great hero to use with Genji due to their similar playstyles that can be combined to surprise and burst down squishy enemies.

 Genji is hard countered by abilities that lock onto him and heroes that can chase him when he Swift Strikes away, which means Winston is the best tank against Genji due to the auto-locking mechanics of Tesla Cannon and his ability to chase Genji with Jump Pack.
-Similarly, Moira is one of the best supports against Genji because she can use her auto-locking Biotic Grasp (RMB) to leech health from him, giving her self-sustain against his burst damage combo, and can dodge his Swift Strike with Fade.
-A practiced Pharah can keep her distance from the cyber-ninja's abilities while suppressing his flanks with her Falcon Rocket Launcher and Concussive Blast.
+Genji thrives on killing split supports, but Brigitte can handle herself against a Genji.
+Barrier Shield prevents Genji's main form of DPS, and Brigitte can stun Genji with Shield Bash if he gets too close.
+Additionally, Brigitte's Inspire will draw out a duel between her and the ninja, the last thing a flanker wants from a support.
+Last but not least, a practiced Pharah can keep her distance from the cyber-ninja's abilities while suppressing his flanks with her Rocket Launcher and Concussive Blast.

 Widowmaker has little chance to stand against a Genji who pounces on her without sustaining a headshot.
 Ana's lack of escape abilities and reliable self-sustain can make her an easy target for an aggressive Genji, and her Nano Boost (while offensively helpful) forces her teammates to suffer the full wrath of Genji's Dragonblade.

 - Genji is a flanker!
 Unless he has Dragonblade available, he should never take on two undamaged enemies at once.
-The only time Genji should engage multiple enemies without backup is when he can kill one of them with a burst of Shuriken and Swift Strike.
+The only time Genji should engage multiple enemies without backup is when he can kill one of them with the burst Damage of Shuriken and Swift Strike.

 - Genji should constantly be using Cyber-Agility's double jumps to turn himself into a smaller hitbox that will frustrate attacking enemies.

-- Always use alternate fire Shuriken when face-to-face with enemies to maximize Genji's DPS.
+- Always use alternate fire Shurikens when face-to-face with enemies to maximize Genji's DPS.

 Mournflakes is a flex Grandmaster Overwatch player who boasts a career high SR rating of 4433.
 His favorite heroes are Roadhog, Soldier: 76, and Ana.
 He has played Overwatch since its initial release, and has put over 700 hours into competitive play.
 When not writing guides, you can catch Mournflakes streaming on his Twitch channel.